NoriSte/cypress-wait-until/README.md

 This project has been made during one of the Open Source Saturdays, a series of Milan-based events where everyone codes just to spread some Open Source love ❤️

+## Contributing

+Contributes are welcome, if you need to run the tests through the dedicated `cy:run` script, you must update the packjage.json configuration setting `cypressUploadRecordings` to `false`.

 ## Contributors